-The University of Utah strives to recruit faculty members whose scholarship, teaching, and engagement are excellent, and to be an ideal place for faculty to build their careers.
-Our effectiveness in enabling and supporting meaningful employment and career opportunities for both members of academic career couples will contribute to our success in recruiting and retaining top talent.
-As the state’s flagship public research university, it is likely that many dual career academic couples will seek employment at the University of Utah, attracted to the quality and visibility of the institution and to living within the greater Salt Lake community.
+The University of Utah strives to recruit faculty members whose scholarship, teaching, and engagement are excellent, and to be an ideal place for faculty members to build their careers.
+Our ability to enable and support meaningful employment and career opportunities for both members of academic career couples will contribute to our success with recruitment and retention of top talent.
+As the state’s flagship public research university, it is likely that many dual career academic couples will seek employment at the University of Utah, attracted to the quality and visibility of the institution and to the quality of life within the greater Salt Lake community.

-This guidance document summarizes the practices guiding employment opportunities for dual career partners, as well as the process to initiate and finalize such appointments, including financial support.
-It focuses on dual career partners in tenure-track or tenured faculty roles.
+This guidance document summarizes how to pursue employment opportunities for dual career partners, as well as the process to initiate and finalize such appointments, including financial support.
+It focuses on dual career partners in tenure-line or tenured faculty roles.
 For partners that are better suited for non-tenure-line opportunities, assistance and recommendations are available as noted below.

 Process to Pursue a Tenure-Line Appointment

-When a hiring college/department becomes aware of a dual career partner, they should notify the Office for Faculty.
-The Office for Faculty will serve as an advisor in the process and a contact for questions and additional information.
+2. The Office for Faculty can serve as an advisor in the process and a contact for questions and additional information.
 Department chairs may also contact other units on campus, in addition to informing the Office for Faculty.
 It is important to note that, despite reasonable efforts, there may be cases where a match for a dual career partner cannot be identified because there is no appropriate match in the relevant units.

-After reviewing a dual career partner’s materials, if a department/college is interested in considering a tenure-line appointment for a dual career partner, then that unit will take the lead in making contact with the scholar and scheduling an on-campus visit, similar to what would occur with any faculty candidate.
-If the department faculty vote to pursue the appointment, and the department chair and dean approve, as is usual, the chair and dean then handle salary and other negotiations, as well as the appointment process for the dual career partner.
-They may always seek the advice and assistance of the Office for Faculty should they have any questions or concerns during this process.
+3. After receiving permission to pursue a search waiver and reviewing a dual career partner’s materials, if another department/college is interested in considering a tenure-line appointment for a dual career partner, then that unit will take the lead in making contact with the scholar and scheduling an on-campus visit, similar to what would occur with any faculty candidate.

 Internal written documentation, in the form of the attached template, will ensure that financial commitments and appropriate planning occur.
 The attached Dual Career Partner Agreement Template must be completed, including signatures, and filed with the Office for Faculty.
 The agreement will be used to track accurate transfer of funds among the SVPAA and the other college or unit.